 1962 exact date unknown.
 Junior (u16) championship won by Hylton Pomeroy.

 1960s – exact date unknown.
 Held at a church hall on Westgate Road, Newcastle.
 Judges included Ivy Sands (judging mis-beats), Alan Brown (then squire of the Monkseaton Morris Men), and an unknown drummer.
-Won by an unknown dancer, Mary Jamieson’s (nee Ellwood) daughter being placed 2nd.
+Won by an unknown dancer.
+Mary Jameson’s (nee Ellwood) daughter was placed 2nd.

 The competitions appear to have ceased at some stage after 1960, but were revived in 1976.
 For that competition, for which no belt was awarded, the contest was called the Northern Counties Clog Contest.

 1976 – exact date unknown.
 Held in Durham.
 Contest won by Peter Brown with Sue Jenkinson in second place.
 Sam Bell was one of the judges.